admin-at-css/css-sales-report-project-brief/designer-brief/DESIGNER_BRIEF.md

    - Portrait only for MVP

 8. **Create 100+ screens**
-   - 31 screens only (including states) - don't overcomplicate
+   - 33 screens only (including states + Entry Point C) - don't overcomplicate

 ### ✅ DO:
 1. **Follow Material Design 3 guidelines**